-At first glance, it may seem impossible for an expat moving to Tokyo to consider where to live in a city that is one of the largest on earth and also one of the most expensive.
+At first glance, it may seem impossible for an expat moving to Tokyo to consider where to live in a city that's one of the largest on Earth and also one of the most expensive.

 Tokyo is a massive metropolis made up of small distinct neighbourhoods, several of which form a ward or ku.
 Though there are 23 wards in total within Tokyo, expats tend to live in only three: Minato, Shibuya and Meguro.

 These areas and suburbs in Tokyo are ideal for expats who prefer a locale that can offer plenty of international interaction as well as supermarkets and shopping options that shelve familiar items from home.

 Factors to consider when choosing an area or suburb of Tokyo

 Most foreigners search for housing in Tokyo with the guidance of a real estate agent, which can be a great advantage for expats needing to understand all there is to know before making a final decision about accommodation.

 There's a long list of factors to consider when choosing which house to make one's home in Tokyo.
 In many cases, the most important variables may differ dramatically from what took priority in an expat's home country.